We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-A pinched nerve in the hip can be very painful.
+Pinched nerves in the hip commonly affect the sciatic and pudendal nerves.
 Certain home remedies and exercises can help relieve the pain.

 In this article, we look at how to identify a pinched nerve, what home remedies can help, and exercises for this condition.